 Once the computer starts up, launch the game and test if this works or not.

-Fix 2 – Enable the overlay
+Fix 2 – Make sure Enable overlay option is selected

 Check whether you have actually have enabled the overlay feature or not.